-- 16:8 method: The 16:8 diet plan involves skipping breakfast and restricting your period of eating to 8 hours per day.
+- 16:8 method: The 16:8 diet plan involves skipping breakfast and restricting your eating period to 8 hours per day.
 Such as 12h00–20h00 and fasting for the remaining 16 hours.

-- Eat-Stop-Eat: This method involves fasting for an entire 24 hours for one or two days per week.
+- Eat-Stop-Eat: This method involves fasting for 24 hours for one or two alternate days per week.

 - 5:2 diet: This involves restricting your calorie intake to between 500–600 calories on two non-consecutive days and eating normally for the remaining five days of the week.

-Each of these methods should cause weight loss providing that you don’t compensate by indulging in unhealthy foods (sugar, processed foods and empty carbs) or binge eating during your eating window.
+Each of these methods should result in long term weight loss, provided that you don’t compensate by indulging in unhealthy foods (sugar, processed foods and empty carbs) or binge eating during your eating window.

-The 16:8 intermittent fast the most popular IF method because its the simplest, most sustainable and the most straightforward.
+The 16:8 intermittent fast is the most popular IF method because its the simplest, most sustainable and most straightforward.

 The Benefits of IF

 Intermittent fasting can help both active and overweight adults lose body fat effectively.
-Human intervention trials have found that intermittent fasting significantly reduces body weight[*] by burning stored body fat for energy instead of being reliant on sugar.
+Human intervention trials have found that intermittent fasting significantly reduces body weight[*] by burning stored body fat for energy instead of relying on sugar.

-In almost any type of fasting, weight-loss naturally results because you’re consuming fewer calories while burning fat for fuel.
+In almost any type of fasting, weight loss naturally results because you consume fewer calories while burning fat for fuel.

 2. Improved Blood Sugar Regulation